jackbrand900/task-manager/README.md

 docker-compose up --build
 ```

-To restart a running container, use
+To restart a running container, from a new terminal run

 ```bash
 docker-compose down -v && docker-compose up --build
 ```

+Or shut down the existing app using ctrl-c and re-run the first command.

 - Frontend runs on: `http://localhost:3000`, here is a [link](http://localhost:3000) to this so you don't have to copy/paste it or type it in
 - Backend runs on: `http://localhost:5050`